Jetroid/jetroid.github.io/_micro/2020-06-12-a-guide-to-pic-paging.md

 ---
 When your program grows long enough on a simple PIC microcontroller, you will eventually reach a point where your code no longer fits on a single page.

-I'm writing this to explain the problem and hopefully help you avoid some of the pitfalls that I experienced when I ran up against this problem for the first time recently.
+I'm writing this to explain the problem and hopefully  What is it, and how can we work around it?help you avoid some of the pitfalls that I experienced when I ran up against this problem for the first time recently.

 # An Introduction to Paging